LeevesC/Python_Projects/README.md

 # Python-script
-Python Script for third platforms
+Python Script for third platforms like Zapier, Active campaign.